 Olivetti is a quirky, touching story about a boy struggling to cope with his mother's illness - referred to as the "Everything That Happened".
 Readers will not initially know why Ernest won't talk to his mother, what the "Everything That Happened" is, nor why his mother left.
 But as Ernest, Olivetti and Quinn work together, the backstory is revealed.

 Most important to this is Olivetti, a typewriter that can communicate.
 Young readers who likely have never used a typewriter, will not know that Olivetti was a brand of typewriters first made in Turin, Italy in 1911.
 Olivetti typewriters were produced until 1994 when personal computers began to take over the market.
 The author uses the literary device of personification, assigning to the typewriter emotions and thoughts.
+It's a quaint and interesting plot device that makes this novel stand out.

 As the opening narrator, Olivetti states that Beatrice Brindle used him to record all her memories, poems and thoughts through the years on pages she called her Tapestries.
 He reveals that typewriters keep every word given to them and are "...a protector of memories inside...
 Decades' worth of words."
 Olivetti also reveals that typewriters speak, using their keys to spell words into the air.
 This language can only be understood by other typewriters.
-In the pawn shop, Olivetti meets Remi, a 1947 Remington Deluxe Model 5, who is old and doesn't quite work well.
+In the pawn shop, Olivetti meets Remi, a 1947 Remington Deluxe Model 5, who is old and no longer works well.
 They strike up a friendship and Olivetti learns that Remi hasn't been used in years and is decline.

 Olivetti also reveals that there is a typewriter code, "...to never let what has been typed into us back out.
 Communication with humans is strictly forbidden."
 Olivetti knows that breaking this code is unheard of but when he learns that Beatrice has vanished, he is determined to help the Brindles find her.
 To do that means breaking the typewriter code and "talking" to twelve-year-old Ernest Brindle.